aderaaij/wp-vercel-deploy-hooks/readme.txt

 = Does this plugin show me if the deploy has been succesful? =

-Unfortunately this plugin will not (yet) show build / deploy updates as it is not connecter with the [Vercel API](https://vercel.com/docs/api).
+Unfortunately this plugin will not (yet) show build / deploy updates as it is not connected with the [Vercel API](https://vercel.com/docs/api).
 Any contributions on getting this to work would be most welcome.

 == Screenshots ==